Main Menu New

 The Organic Trade Association's Annual Organic Leadership Awards recognize individuals who have shown leadership and vision in furthering the goals of the organic movement.

-Organic Trade Association’s Board of Directors determines the categories and criteria for each year’s awards.
-In 2023, we will present awards in the following four categories:
+The Organic Trade Association’s Board of Directors determines the categories and criteria for each year’s awards.
+In 2024, we will present awards in the following five categories:

 Organic Farmer of the Year Leadership Award